Th3Mouk/CMSCoreBundle/Resources/doc/installation.md

 ## AppKernel

-Add all of them :
+Activate all new bundles :

 ```
 // Sonata Core